alankrantas/svelteapp-typescript-go/README.md

 - Database: (`/db`)
   - [SQLite](https://www.sqlite.org/index.html)

-The project has a Dockerfile that creates a single container with multi-stage builds (image size less than 30 MB) and also supports to be opened in DevContainer/CodeSpace.
+The project has a Dockerfile that creates a single small container with multi-stage builds (image size less than 25 MB) and also supports to be opened in DevContainer/CodeSpace.

 The Svelte app has the following routes: